 Related issues include:

-- if the recruitment process includes assessments of oral skills, are all the abilities being tested actually required for the job: see separate page Assessment of oral skills
+- if the recruitment process includes assessments of oral skills, are all the abilities being tested actually required for the job: see separate page Oral assessments in recruitment

-- if the recruitment process includes a presentation, are presentation skills really required for the job: Presentations in recruitment>Are presentation skills really important for the job?
+- if the recruitment process includes a presentation, are presentation skills really important for the job: Presentations in recruitment>Are presentation skills really important for the job?

 Are the stated qualifications really required?
 Research indicates that the higher a person’s severity of stammering, the lower their academic attainment: O’Brian et al, Stuttering severity and educational attainment, Journal of Fluency Disorders 36 (2011) 86–92.
 DOI: 10.1016/j.jfludis.2011.02.006.
 It is not suggested people who stammer are less intelligent, but the finding may be due to barriers in the education system.

-Lower levels of academic attainment are probably also found in various other disabilities, and in older people since fewer older people went to university.
-Therefore unjustified academic requirements are potentially unlawful as indirect age discrimination, as well as disability discrimination.
+Lower levels of academic attainment are doubtless also found in various other disabilities, and in older people since fewer older people went to university.
+Therefore unjustified academic requirements are potentially unlawful as indirect age discrimination, as well as disability discrimination generally.

 Arriving at the building

 Consider what will happen when the candidate arrives.
 For example is there an entry phone which may cause problems?
 Are reception staff prepared for candidates who stammer?
-(Recruiters (stamma.org)).
+(Job candidates who stammer (stamma.org)).

 Example: When a job applicant arrives at reception, the receptionist laughs at the stammer.
 This is likely to be unlawful harassment contrary to the Equality Act.
 It may also put off an excellent job candidate.